goto-eof/europea-library-client/README.md

 # Europea Library (client - Work In Progress)

-A library web application that allows to index, gather information about books, search and download ebooks.
+A library web application that allows to index, retrieve information about books from file metadata/web (by using multithreading), search and download ebooks.
 The back-end project can be found [here](https://github.com/goto-eof/europea-library-server).

 ## Technologies